LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/3_Dependent Phrase/4_Syntactic function4.md

 ## noun as noun pre-modifier
 1. Descriptions
    - Nouns as noun pre-modifiers (sometimes *noun adjunct*) are nouns that add specific information to the following noun.
-   - These nouns often communicate meaning related the purpose, type, ownership, or material among other qualities of nouns they modify.
+   - These nouns often communicate meaning related to the purpose, type, ownership, or material among other qualities of nouns they modify.
 2. Tag
    - `nn+npremod` is tagged on the pre-modifying **noun**.
 3. Examples
-   - *The pilot's license needed to be reviewed by the <ins>**avitation**</ins> security committee.*
+   - *The pilot's license needed to be reviewed by the <ins>**aviation**</ins> security committee.*
    - *He barely passed <ins>**fighter**</ins> pilot training.*
    - *She placed her <ins>**coffee**</ins> cup on the table.*
    - *The city council is considering a new <ins>**traffic**</ins> regulation proposal.*
 4. Discussions
    - We tagged instances where proper nouns function as pre-modifiers in a noun phrase.
-      - In such cases, only the last part of the proper noun phrases is tagged (e.g., *the <ins>Second World **War**</ins> decades*).
+      - In such cases, only the last part of the proper noun phras is tagged (e.g., *the <ins>Second World **War**</ins> decades*).
-   - We did NOT tag numeric modifers (e.g., *eighty four hours*)
+   - We did not tag numeric modifiers (e.g., *eighty four hours*)

 ---

 ## *of* phrases as noun
 1. Descriptions
-   - *of* phrases modify nouns and articulate a variety of relationships between nouns, linked by *of*.
-These phrases follow the noun they modify, serving as a post-modifer.
-They can indicate relationships including possession (i.e., genitive, part-whole, association, or classification.
+   - *of* phrases modify nouns and express a variety of relationships between nouns, linked by *of*.
+These phrases follow the noun they modify, serving as a post-modifier.
+They can indicate relationships including possession (i.e., genitive, part-whole, association, or classification).
    - The *of* phrase comes after the noun it relates to, therefore being considered a post-modifier.
 2. Tag
    - `of+npostmod` is tagged on the **of** of the *of* phrase.